 Luke remained for a moment while he processed the last ninety minutes spent with the old man.
 He checked his watch.
 It was nearing midnight – Barnaby’s closing time.
 He slid himself out from the booth, collected the shot glasses and returned them to the bar.

 Benny stood leaning on his arms when Luke approached.
 He smiled as he watched Luke place the full glasses onto the bar.
 ‘Thanks Luke,’ he said.
 ‘Three too many was it?’
 Benny asked.

 ‘Yeah, I decided I’d had enough Benny,’ he said.
 ‘Least I’ll have a slightly clearer head when I wake in about …’ Luke checked his watch.
 ‘Shit…Six or so hours.’

 ‘So…What do I owe you Benny?’
 Luke asked.

 Benny removed the glasses from the top level of the bar.
 ‘Ah… Just make it an even twenty bucks,’ Benny said, heavily discounting Luke’s nine shots.

 ‘You’re too kind Benny.’
 Luke peeled off two bills and dropped them onto the bar.
 ‘Let’s call it thirty,’ he said.

-Benny scooped up the bills and held them up to Luke.
+Benny scooped up the bills.
 ‘Thank you Detective,’ he said with a nod of gratitude and his trademark beaming smile.